 Nina Ragusa is a pro adventurer and traveler who has been abroad since 2011.
-While she saved some big money working a few jobs with a working holiday visa in Australia, she now blogs full-time at Where in the World is Nina and has a life mission of traveling, living and working on all continents.
+While she saved some big money working a few jobs with a working holiday visa in Australia, she is now a full-time travel blogger at Where in the World is Nina and has a life mission of traveling, living and working on all continents.
 Her sassy yet informative writing gives the low-down on how to work abroad and travel like a badass.

 I find this case study especially inspirational, because less than two years ago Nina’s travel blog earned nothing, and now she makes a living that financially sustains her full-time travel lifestyle.
 She’s walking the talk!
 Learn how here.

 How long have you been living/working on the road, and where have you traveled to?

 I’ve been working and living abroad for over seven years now.
 I’ve traveled mostly around Europe, Southeast Asia, and some of Australia and Africa.

 (Nora’s Note: Curious what travel blogging truly entails?
 Check out How to Start a Travel Blog: An Epic In-Depth Guide).

 How many hours per week do you work on average?

 Uh, a scary amount.
 Haha.
 But it’s because I love what I do!
 I could work less but I’m excited to work every day and I want to reach more goals quicker.
 So I work.
 A lot.

 However, I’m a traveler and my own boss, so when it’s time to travel or if I need to be offline, I can be.
 I recently took off two weeks to road trip Morocco, and after that another 10 days to traipse around Italy and sail around Greece.